weiaicunzai/Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks/README.md

 free to leave a comment about the tricks you want me to test(please write the referenced paper along with the tricks)

+## hardware
+Using 4 Tesla P40 to run the experiments

 ## dataset

 I will use [CUB_200_2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) dataset instead of ImageNet,